vemiBGH/PULSEE/README.md

     Takes an operator acting on the Hilbert space of a many-particle system and extracts its partial trace over the specified subspace.

-* `NuclearSpin`
+* `nuclear_spin`

-  In this module, the objects defined in `Operators` are employed to build up the class which represents the spin of an atomic nucleus or a system of nuclei.
+  In this module, the objects defined in `operators` are employed to build up the class which represents the spin of an atomic nucleus or a system of nuclei.

   Class `NuclearSpin` is characterized by a quantum number, a gyromagnetic ratio and a set of methods which return the spherical and cartesian components of the spin vector operator.

   The subclass `ManySpins` contains the `NuclearSpin` objects representing the individual spins in a system of many nuclei, as well as a method for the calculation of the operators of the total spin.

-* `Hamiltonians`
+* `hamiltonians`

   This file is dedicated to the definitions of the functions which compute the terms of the Hamiltonian of a nuclear spin system in a NMR/NQR experiment.